 50% of locality-based allowance

-* Within the continental United States, meal and incidental expenses (MIE) reimbursement is limited to the federal Domestic Per Diem rates provided by the GSA.
-For cities and counties not included on the list, the allowance is the CONUS rate established in that state for meals and incidental expenses.
-Per the GSA’s website, incidental expenses include tips and transportation between places of lodging or business and places where meals are taken.
+* Within the continental United States, Alaska and Hawaii, meal and incidental expenses (MIE) reimbursement is limited to the federal Domestic Per Diem rates provided by the GSA.
+For cities and counties not included on the list, the allowance is the CONUS or OCONUS rate established in that state for meals and incidental expenses.
+Per the GSA's website, incidental expenses include tips and transportation between places of lodging or business and places where meals are taken.
 When using the MIE rate, these costs will not be separately reimbursed.
-Travelers to Alaska, Hawaii, or a foreign country may be reimbursed for actual, reasonable costs.
+Travelers to a foreign country may be reimbursed for actual, reasonable costs.

 Meal per diems for initial day of travel and final day of travel will be based on the following schedule according to departure and arrival times.